Books Commissioning Editor (news)

 At a Glance

-- Company: Join the Guardian, a diverse organisation committed to fearless journalism and inclusivity.
+• Company: Join the Guardian, a diverse organisation committed to fearless journalism.

-- Why this job: Be part of a dynamic team that values creativity and diverse perspectives in journalism.
+• Why this job: Be part of a culture that values diversity and supports personal growth.

-- Qualifications: Experience in commissioning for national publications and a strong understanding of digital journalism required.
+• Qualifications: Experience in commissioning for respected publications and strong digital journalism skills required.

-- Other info: We encourage applications from underrepresented groups and support your recruitment process.
+• Other info: We encourage applications from underrepresented groups in media.

 Join our team at the Guardian and be a part of a diverse and inclusive global organisation that delivers fearless, investigative journalism, and holds power to account.
 Our team of award-winning journalists, cutting-edge commercial professionals, and industry-leading digital experts are committed to making a difference and represent a wide range of backgrounds and perspectives.
 We offer a challenging and exciting environment for career development, with a focus on training, growth and fostering an inclusive culture.